South Korea city deserted after coronavirus 'super-spreads' in church

 SEOUL/BEIJING (Reuters) - The streets of South Korea’s fourth-largest city were abandoned on Thursday, with residents holed up indoors after dozens of people caught the coronavirus in what the authorities described as a “super-spreading event” at a church.

-The deserted shopping malls and cinemas of Daegu, a city of 2.5 million people, became one of the most striking images outside China of an outbreak that international authorities are trying to prevent from spreading into a global pandemic.
+The deserted shopping malls and cinemas of Daegu, a city of 2.5 million people, became one of the most striking images outside China of an outbreak that international authorities are trying stop from becoming a global pandemic.

-New research suggesting the virus was more contagious than previously thought added to the alarm.
-And in China, where the virus has killed more than 2,100 people, officials changed their methodology for reporting infections, creating new doubt about data they have cited as evidence their strategy is working.
+New research suggesting the virus is more contagious than previously thought added to the alarm.
+And in China, where the virus has killed more than 2,100 people and infected nearly 75,000, officials changed their methodology for reporting infections, creating new doubt about data they have cited as evidence their strategy is working.

+U.S. stock indexes fell about 1% on Thursday, dragged down by technology heavyweights, as investors fretted over a rise in coronavirus cases and the economic impact.
+U.S. manufacturers are scrambling for alternative sources as supply chains in China, the workshop of the world, dry up.

 The church had been attended by a 61-year-old woman who tested positive, known as “Patient 31”.
-Korea’s Centers for Disease Control and Prevention described the outbreak there as a “super-spreading event”.
+Korea’s Centres for Disease Control and Prevention described the outbreak there as a “super-spreading event”.

 “We are in an unprecedented crisis,” Kwon told reporters, adding that all members of the church would be tested.
 “We’ve asked them to stay at home isolated from their families.”